0hnezahn/WumpusEnv/README.md

 + pit: kills agent
 + breeze: in von Neumann neighborhood to pit
 + stench: in von Neumann neighborhood to wumpus
 + vector: pointing from one agents position to the scream location

+Following further states are required to ensure that the bot knows in what direction a wall is.
+Otherwise it would be undetectable if a bot is actually moving or if he is just running against a wall:
++ wall up
++ wall down
++ wall left
++ wall right

 ### 2.3 Requirements
 + Rectangle: minimal size: |players|+2 for hight or width, the other side being at least |players|